-The following table represents aggregate fees billed to the Company for fiscal years ended December 31, 2015 and 2014, by Ernst & Young, the Company's principal accountant (all fees described below were approved by the Audit Committee):
+The following table represents aggregate fees billed to the Company for fiscal years ended December 31, 2016 and 2015, by Ernst & Young, the Company's principal accountant (all fees described below were approved by the Audit Committee):

-Fiscal Year Ended December 31,
+Fiscal Yea Decemb

-2015 2014
+2016 2015

-(in thousands \$)
+(in thous sands \$)

-Audit Fees (1) 1,071 1,181
+Audit Fees (1) 1,745 1,071

-Audit-Related Fees (2) 62 54
+Audit-Related Fees (2) 202 62

-Tax Fees (3) 36 23
+Tax Fees (3) 30 36

 All Other Fees (4) 3 3

-- (1) Includes integrated audit fees, quarterly review fees, and fees for services related to SEC filings, including comfort letters and consents. - (2) Includes fees for IT assurance services. - (3) Includes fees for tax consulting services. - (4) Subscription to EY Online, a research tool of Ernst & Young.
+- (1) Includes integrated audit fees, quarterly review fees, and fees for services related to SEC filings, including comfort letters and consents and work performed related to the acquisition of Yodle, Inc. - (2) Includes IT assurance fees, accounting consultations and merger and acquisition due diligence fees. - (3) Includes fees for tax consulting services. - (4) Subscription to EY Online, a research tool of Ernst & Young.